-This Coconut Curry Soup Wonton soup is a Thai-inspired dish meets classic Chinese soup, an amazing hodgepodge of two cuisines that I would to eat from now until eternity.
-Easy and so delicious!
+This Thai Wonton Soup is Thai-inspired dish meets classic Chinese soup – an amazing hodgepodge of two cuisines that I would to eat from now until eternity.

 The fact that I’m sharing a soup recipe on an almost 70-degree day seems sort of backwards, but I’m guessing that unlike Kansas City, a majority of the country is still deep within the heart of winter.
 Plus whether it’s 70 degrees or negative seven degrees, soup is still a very relevant option for me, since I could eat it for any meal, any day of the week, and be completely content.

 I spend the better part of the initial months of winter slurping up bowls of the classics – chicken noodle, broccoli cheddar, chili, etc. – but once we’re creeping towards spring, the classics sort of lose their luster, for me at least, and I want something unique and light, but still comforting.